ariciinci/portfolio/pages/case-calvin-klein.md

 By the time I joined, the creative and production setup was already well established.
 There were existing workflows, templates, automation, project-management tools and clear ways of working between creative, production and marketing.
 I wasn't there to reinvent any of that.
 I needed to understand it quickly, find my way around it and start producing.
 My role was primarily digital asset production: taking approved photography, creative direction and campaign materials and turning them into the formats required for the different campaign activations.
-During the assignment, I worked across # EOSS, CK Jeans Spring, June Refresh, CK Pride Photo Booth and Geofencing Local Pride Moments. #
+During the assignment, I worked across **EOSS, CK Jeans Spring, June Refresh, CK Pride Photo Booth and Geofencing Local Pride Moments.**

+[IMAGE PLACEHOLDER — HERO EOSS]
+Suggested visual: Strong EOSS desktop landing-page layout.
+EOSS — digital campaign production.

 ## At a Glance
 | | |